ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/README.md

 Menu>Gameplay>QoL>Infopanel Cheats (on by default) Hover over menu items for a description (will say if enabled or disabled).

-Settings are saved at %APPDATA%\Surviving Mars\CheatMenuModSettings.lua
+Settings are saved at %APPDATA%\Surviving Mars\CheatMenuModSettings.lua, or in-game when blacklist is enabled.
-^ delete to reset to default settings (unless it's something like changing capacity of RC Transports, that's kept in savegame)
 Help>Reset Settings will also do the same thing.

-You can edit the shortcut keys (or blank them to disable), see Help>ECM>Edit Settings.
+To manually edit see: Help>ECM>Edit Settings.
 ```